 I want to talk to you tonight and next Sunday night about the issue of forgiveness.
 It probably doesn’t come up as often as it should in our discussions from the pulpit here because it is a very, very important issue.
-What makes it an important issue in the church, and we’re talking to believers tonight, we’re not so much talking about God’s forgiveness toward us as we’re talking about our forgiveness toward each other.
-But it is a very vital and a very essential and a very necessary component of life in the church because the church, even at its best, is a collision of sinners.
+What makes it an important issue in the church – and we’re talking to believers tonight; we’re not so much talking about God’s forgiveness toward us as we’re talking about our forgiveness toward each other, but it is a very vital and a very essential and a very necessary component of life in the church because the church, even at its best, is a collision of sinners.
 We all understand that.
-We are guilty of saying the wrong thing, and behaving in wrong ways.
-We have all offended people.
-We have all caused people to stumble.
-We have all crossed the line of discretion into indiscretion and the way we deal with people and treat people.
+We are guilty of saying the wrong thing and behaving in wrong ways, and we have all offended people.
+We have all caused people to stumble; we have all crossed the line of discretion into indiscretion in the way we deal with people and treat people.
 We have all showed preferential treatment at times.
 We have all been less than considerate to people in need.
 We have failed to give to folks what they need at the time they need it.
 There are many, many points at which sinners collide in the church.
-And because the church is a very intimate fellowship, only to be exceeded in its intimacy by family, we borrow that image, don’t we?, the image of a family.
-We are seen as God’s family and the intimacy then throws us together and we crash into each other and our weaknesses are made manifest and so we are guilty from time to time of offending.
+And because the church is a very intimate fellowship, only to be exceeded in its intimacy by the family.
+We borrow that image – don’t we? – the image of a family; we are seen as God’s family.
+And the intimacy then throws us together, and we crash into each other, and our weaknesses are made manifest.
+And so, we are guilty from time to time of offending.

-Not only is this matter of forgiveness essential to the cohesiveness of the church, as it is to the family and to marriage, not only is this the path to joy and satisfaction and fulfillment in the family and in the church, that is collectively, but the inability to forgive not only destroys relationship, it destroys the people who don’t forgive.
+Not only is this matter of forgiveness essential to the cohesiveness of the church, as it is to the family and to marriage; not only is this the path to joy and satisfaction and fulfillment, in the family and the in the church – that is collectively; but the inability to forgive not only destroys a relationship, it destroys the people who don’t forgive.
 It is not only destructive of relationships, it is self-destructive.
-And Scripture makes it very, very clear that where there is a lack of forgiveness, there will develop bitterness and out of bitterness come hatred and couple with hatred comes anger and the end of hatred and anger and bitterness is the pursuit of vengeance.
-Retaliation is sought and retaliation is never satisfied and vengeance is never really appeased and consequently people live with the bitterness and it is deeper and deeper as they live with it longer.
+And Scripture makes it very, very clear that where there is a lack of forgiveness, there will develop bitterness.
+And out of bitterness comes hatred, and coupled with hatred comes anger.
+And the end of hatred and anger and bitterness is the pursuit of vengeance.
+Retaliation is sought, and retaliation is never satisfied, and vengeance is never really appeased.
+And consequently, people live with the bitterness, and it is deeper and deeper as they live with it longer.

 On the other hand, forgiveness frees a person from both of these categories of tragedy.
 Forgiveness frees you to enjoy all relationships and to live with peace and tranquility in your own heart.
 Forgiveness is a very freeing reality.